jordan0809/geqo/doc/intro.md

 * extendible and customizable

 ## Installation
-Instructions for the installation of GEQO Core can be found [here](installation.md)
+Instructions for the installation of geqo can be found [here](installation.md)

 ## Getting started
-An overview of the features of GEQO Core for constructing and simulating quantum circuits can be found in the [Introduction](notebooks/Introduction0.ipynb) section.
+An overview of the features of geqo for constructing and simulating quantum circuits can be found in the [Introduction](notebooks/Introduction0.ipynb) section.

 ## API reference
 The API has an extensive documentation.
-Start [here](api-reference.md) to dive into the GEQO API.
+Start [here](api-reference.md) to dive into the geqo API.

 ## Support and contribution
 Please contact us under the email address support@jos-quantum.de